sislam5489/Currency_Convert/README.md

 # Currency_Convert
-Converts between USD and Taka
+A simple app that Converts between USD and Taka using button and EditText widgets